 -Glitter also runs through my veins.

 -You might see me talking a lot about the Deaf community and the DeafBlind community.
-I am not Deaf, my grandparents were Deaf, which makes me a Grandchild of Deaf Adult (GODA) and my mom is a Child of Deaf Adult (CODA).
-Gallaudet is the only Deaf liberal arts university in the world and it is my home.
+I am not Deaf, but my grandparents were Deaf, which makes me a Grandchild of Deaf Adult (GODA) and my mom is a Child of Deaf Adult (CODA).
+Gallaudet University is the only Deaf liberal arts university in the world and it is my home.
 Yes, that means I use American Sign Language fluently, I have been signing since I was born.

--If you read my blog you will see that I have recently resigned my positions in the DeafBlind community.
+-If you read my blog you will see that in early 2017 I resigned my positions in the DeafBlind community.
 Working with DeafBlind people is my passion.
 Yes, like Helen Keller, but she’s old news.
 It’s more like Haben Girma, the first DeafBlind Harvard Law school graduate.
 DeafBlindness is not just one thing.
 Just like there’s a range of being deaf, you can be hard of hearing, completely deaf or somewhere in between.
 Same with being blind, you can have low vision, close vision.
 DeafBlindness really varies from person to person: Tactile ASL (Signing in their hands), close vision, tracking (they place their hands on the signer’s wrists to follow them) and more.
 Working with DeafBlind people is what I love to do.
 Unfortunately, my health will no longer allow it.
-It is very physically, mentally and emotionally strenuous on the body which is one of the reasons I loved it so much…I love a challenge.
+It is very physically, mentally and emotionally strenuous on the body which is one of the reasons I love it so much…I love a challenge.
 This has been my life for years and now …it’s not 😦

 -But I am trying to find new passions to help me through this difficult time… I have a passion for the prison system (it’s that social justice running through my veins that I mentioned before), specifically focusing on juveniles in the adult prison system and Deaf prisoners.
 I volunteer for an organization called Helping Educate to Advance the Rights of the Deaf (HEARD), which primarily focuses on correcting and preventing deaf wrongful convictions, ending deaf prisoner abuse, decreasing recidivism rates for deaf returned citizens, and increasing representation of the deaf in the justice, legal and corrections professions.